circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 IP ranges lets you limit inbound connections to your infrastructure to only IP address ranges that are verifiably associated with CircleCI.

-Some example customer use cases where IP-based restricted access might be desired include:
+Some example use cases where IP-based restricted access might be desired include:
 - Accessing private artifact repositories
 - Pulling dependencies from a CocoaPods proxy hosted behind a firewall
 - Running test cases on an internal environment